pace-neutrons/Horace/documentation/smg/17_pixel_data.md

 - `PixelData` objects do not know about their binning.
   - The binning is defined by the `sqw` object's image.

+### Saving Pixel Data

+The `PixelData` class has no capacity of its own to save its data to an sqw file.
+This is the responsibility of the sqw file savers;
+in particular, `sqw_binfile_common.put_pix`.
+This method, called when saving an `sqw` object, loops over pixel pages and saves them to the `sqw` file.

+There also exists `sqw_binfile_common.put_bytes` which can be used to save arbitrary data to an `sqw` file.
+You can position the `sqw_binfile_common` instance's file handle at the start of the `sqw` file's pixel array, and save pixels directory to file this way.
+This is more efficient than saving out to temporary files and then reading them back in later when calling `put_pix`.

 ### Getters/Setters

 All getters return data in-memory.